Semi-supervised inference using unlabeled summary statistics: Correcting selection bias under covariate-dependent labeling

-(a) $\widehat \theta_g -\theta_g = O_p \p{(n\gamma_n)^{-1/2}}$, $\widehat \sigma_g^2 = \sigma_g^2\br{1 + o_p(1)}$, and $\widehat\sigma^{-1}\sqrt{n}(\widehat \theta_g - \theta_g)\xrightarrow{d} \mc{N}(0,1)$, where $\sigma_g^2 = \Var\p{X^\top \beta^*_{OR} + \frac{ \Gamma}{g\p{X^\top\alpha^*_{PS}}}\p{Y - X^\top\beta^*_{OR}}}.$
+(a) $\widehat \theta_g -\theta_g = O_p(n^{-1/2}\gamma_n^{-1/2})$, $\widehat \sigma_g^2 = \sigma_g^2\{1 + o_p(1)\}$, and $\widehat\sigma_g^{-1}n^{1/2}(\widehat \theta_g - \theta_g)\rightarrow_d \mc{N}(0,1)$, where $\sigma_g^2 = \var(X^\T \beta^*_{OR} + \Gamma w_{OR}/g(X^\T\alpha^*_{PS}))$.

-(b) $\widehat \theta_t -\theta_t = O_p \p{(n\gamma_n)^{-1/2}}$, $\widehat \sigma_t^2 = \sigma_t^2\br{1 + o_p(1)}$, and $\widehat\sigma_t^{-1}\sqrt{n}(\widehat \theta_t - \theta_t)\xrightarrow{d} \mc{N}(0,1)$, where $\sigma_t^2 = \E\sbr{\br{\frac{1-\Gamma}{1-\gamma_n}\p{X^\top \beta^*_{OR}-\theta_t} + \frac{\Gamma\p{1-g\p{X^\top \alpha^*_{PS}}}}{\p{1-\gamma_n}g\p{X^\top \alpha^*_{PS}}}\p{Y - X^\top\beta^*_{OR}}}^2}$. \end{theorem}
+(b) $\widehat \theta_t -\theta_t = O_p(n^{-1/2}\gamma_n^{-1/2})$, $\widehat \sigma_t^2 = \sigma_t^2\{1 + o_p(1)\}$, and $\widehat\sigma_t^{-1}n^{1/2}(\widehat \theta_t - \theta_t)\rightarrow_d \mc{N}(0,1)$, where $\sigma_t^2 =\E([(1-\Gamma)(X^\T \beta^*_{OR}-\theta_t)/(1-\gamma_n) + \Gamma\{1-g(X^\T \alpha^*_{PS})\}w_{OR}/\{(1-\gamma_n)g(X^\T \alpha^*_{PS})\}]^2)$. \end{theorem}

-Theorem \ref{theorem mar generalizability Asymptotics body} demonstrates that robust inference for both \(\theta_g\) and \(\theta_t\) can be achieved as long as either the propensity score or the outcome regression model is correctly specified.
-When both models are specified correctly, the asymptotic variances match those in \cite{bang2005doubly, zhang2023double}, aligning with the semi-parametric efficiency bounds for cases where individualized covariates are observable \citep{tsiatis2007semiparametric, kennedy2024semiparametric, muller2012efficient}.
-Notably, our method shows that this efficiency lower bound can be attained by leveraging only covariate summaries from external sources, provided the nuisance models are correctly specified.
+Theorem~\ref{theorem mar generalizability Asymptotics body} shows that valid \emph{inference} for both \(\theta_g\) and \(\theta_t\) can be achieved as long as either the propensity score model or the outcome regression model is correctly specified.
+In particular, correct specification of only one of the two nuisance models is sufficient, highlighting the \emph{model doubly robust} property of the proposed estimator.
+Moreover, when higher-order moment information of the unlabeled covariates is available, more flexible models based on linear representations after suitable basis transformations can be used to better approximate the nuisance components, which may further improve robustness.

+When both nuisance models are correctly specified, the asymptotic variances match those in \citet{bang2005doubly} and \citet{zhang2023double}, aligning with semiparametric efficiency bounds derived in settings where individualized covariates are observed \citep{tsiatis2007semiparametric, muller2012efficient, kennedy2024semiparametric}.
+Our results show that this efficiency bound can still be attained using only unlabeled covariate summaries, provided the nuisance models are correctly specified.